-My love of jewelry began from my travels to Mexico.
-I started to create jewelry, initially for my wife and soon people began showing an interest in the pieces I was making and asked me to create pieces from them.
+My love of jewellery began from my travels to Mexico.
+I started to create jewellery, initially for my wife and soon people began showing an interest in the pieces I was making and asked me to create pieces from them.
 I haven’t looked back since.

 Where do you get inspiration for your designs?

 The influence of movement, colours and raw nature of the ocean and its surroundings can be seen throughout my work.
 I play with subtle textures, organic shapes, symmetry and structural curves of the wild and rugged landscape that surrounds me.